-The Company operates in two primary businesses: Buildings and Power Solutions.
+The Company operates in three primary businesses: Buildings, Automotive Experience and Power Solutions.
 Buildings provides facility systems and services including comfort and energy management for the residential and non-residential buildings markets, security products and services, fire detection and suppression products and services, and life safety products.
+Automotive Experience designs and manufactures interior products and systems for passenger cars and light trucks, including vans, pick-up trucks and sport/crossover utility vehicles.
 Power Solutions designs and manufactures automotive batteries for the replacement and original equipment markets.